wp-plugins/accessibleyoutube/readme.txt

 * Hello Wordpress Plugin Directory! :-)
 = 0.5 =
 * Removed a few bugs and a few variables that weren't important for this plugin to work properly.
+= 0.5.1 =
+* The last update didn't work unfortunately.
+This one does!

 == Upgrade Notice ==